bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 - Learn about Observables and Subscriptions
 - Create subscription to form changes
 - Use onDestroy to unsubscribe from form changes
+- Learn about HttpParams
+- Create new methods on our RestaurantService
+- Learn about Generics
+- Get state and city data in the Restaurant Component

 ## Observables and Subscriptions